mgreenly/dotfiles/README.md

 rake -T
 ```

-If it's the first run on a fresh install start by copying the dotfiles.
+If this is the first time you're running this on a fresh install start by copying the dot files.

 ```
 rake home:dotfiles